The Role of Morphological Variation in Evolutionary Robotics: Maximizing Performance and Robustness: Introduction

 \section{Introduction}

-Evolving robots~\citep{nolfi2016evolutionary} are often evaluated in variable environmental conditions.
-This is necessary to select robots which are robust to environmental variations~\citep{pagliuca2019robust,branke2012evolutionary,bredeche2012environment,milano2019moderate} and which can eventually adapt to varying conditions on the fly~\citep{floreano2000evolutionary,risi2012unified,cully2015robots}.
-The physical world is highly uncertain.
-Almost no characteristic, dimension, or property remains constant.
-Selecting individuals which are robust with respect to these forms of variations is thus essential to obtain robots capable of operating in a natural environment.
-Exposing evolving robots to variable conditions is also necessary to cross the reality gap, i.e. to transfer robots trained in simulation in hardware successfully~\citep{jakobi1995noise,koos2012transferability,sadeghi2016cad2rl}.
+Evolving robots~\citep{nolfi2016evolutionary} are often evaluated in variable initial and environmental conditions.
+This is necessary to select robots that are robust to environmental variations~\citep{branke2012evolutionary,bredeche2012environment,milano2019moderate,pagliuca2019robust} and which can eventually adapt to varying conditions on the fly~\citep{floreano2000evolutionary,risi2012unified,cully2015robots}.
+The physical world is highly uncertain, almost no characteristic, dimension, or property remains constant.
+Selecting individuals that are robust with respect to these forms of variations is thus essential to obtain robots capable of operating in a natural environment.
+Exposing evolving robots to variable conditions is also necessary to cross the reality gap, i.e., to transfer robots trained in simulation in hardware successfully~\citep{jakobi1995noise,koos2012transferability,sadeghi2016cad2rl,salvato2021}.
 Indeed, the ability to cope with variations can enable the robots to cope also with the differences between the simulated and real environment.

-The presence of environmental variations inevitable makes the fitness measure stochastic.
-This is caused by the fact that, in the presence of environmental variations, the fitness measure reflects both the ability of the agent and the relative difficulty of the environmental conditions encountered by the agent.
-The higher the amplitude of environmental variations, the higher the chances that the fitness measure is over or under-estimated.
+The presence of variations during individuals' evaluation makes the fitness measure stochastic.
+This is caused by the fact that, in the presence of variations, the fitness reflects both the ability of the agent and the relative difficulty of the conditions encountered during the evaluation of the agent.
+The higher the variance of variations, the higher the chances that the fitness is over or under-estimated.
+The range of variations should thus be set in a way that maximizes the robustness of the solutions and which ensures that the information provided by the fitness is not too low.

+In this article, we introduce a method that permits us to measure the impact of morphological variations on the fitness measure in the specific experimental setting considered.
+By morphological variations, we mean variations on the initial posture of the agents and in the effectiveness of their actuators, i.e., actuators that are more or less noisy.
+Therefore, we study the impact of the modality with which variations are introduced on the performance and robustness of the evolving robots.
+More specifically, we analyze the effect of variations affecting the initial state of the robot and of variations affecting the state of the robot in each step by changing the noise level present in their actuators.
+Finally, we analyze the effect of increasing the variance of variations during evaluation episodes or across generations.

+Overall, our results demonstrate that: (i) the evolutionary algorithm we tested can tolerate variations which have a very high impact on the fitness of the robots, (ii) variations affecting the actions of the robot during each step are tolerated much better than variations affecting the initial state of the robot, (iii) improving the precision of the fitness measure through multiple evaluations is not necessarily useful, and (iv) robots exposed to variations often outperform robots not exposed to variations also in non-varying conditions.